chen64042/datasciencecoursera/cleandata/codebook.md

 2. Merging, processing and writing output:
   1. `cbind` and `rbind` were used to merge the data vertically and horizontally.
   2. Use `summarise_each` to group-by activity_id and subject_id and calcualte the mean for the mean and std of the measurements.
   .
-Merge the outout from step 6. with activity label file and transform `activity_id` to a descriptive presentation, `activity_label`
+Merge the outout from the last step with activity label file and transform `activity_id` to a descriptive presentation, `activity_label`
   3. To simplify the codebook explaination, I renamed the resulted variable names so they can be easily tell by the tokens.
   4. .
 Finally the output was written into a file called **tidy.txt**
 3. Better messages: